Find a range of useful leaflets to view and download below. All leaflets are in PDF format.

 What are highway authorities?

-Highway authorities either County Councils or Unitary Authorities which are responsible for the management and protection of all public highways in their areas except those managed at a national level such as motorways and trunk roads.
+Highway authorities, either county councils or unitary authorities, are responsible for the management and protection of all public highways in their areas, except those managed at a national level such as motorways and trunk roads.

 Bridleways and byways are minor public highways.
 A highway authority may delegate the management of some of its highways, especially rights of way, to another local authority such as a district council or national park authority.